-Depression and suicide are like Dementors: shady, negative-energy relatives or friends you try to avoid.
+Depression and suicide are like J. K. Rowling's Dementors: shady, negative-energy relatives or friends you try to avoid.
 Mania is toxic.
-Not as frequent a visitor, but an irascible, irrepressible one, with exhausting energy.
-Like a ravenous, restless animal who will not be captured or tamed, the manic may ruin all in his path, Mania is like the weather, ever changeable.
-At times apparently (if deceptively) benign, other times he wreaks swaths of havoc like a twister, blasting indiscriminately at anything in his path.
+Not as frequent a visitor, but an irascible, irrepressible one with exhausting energy.
+Like a ravenous, restless animal who will not be captured or tamed, the manic may ruin all in his path.
+Mania is like the weather, ever changeable.
+At times apparently (if deceptively) benign, other times wreaking swaths of havoc like a twister at anything in its path.

 Unlike a destructive storm, mania often begins with a period of intense elation.
 Here’s how the Johns Hopkins professor, Kay Redfield Jamison describes it in An Unquiet Mind, a memoir of her own life with bipolar disorder:

 When you’re high it’s tremendous.
 The ideas and feelings are fast and frequent like shooting stars…Shyness goes, the right words and gestures are suddenly there, the power to captivate others a felt certainty.
 Sensuality is pervasive and the desire to seduce and be seduced irresistible.
 Feelings of ease, intensity, power, well-being, financial omnipotence, and euphoria pervade one’s marrow.
 But, somewhere, this changes… overwhelming confusion replaces clarity.
 Memory goes… Everything previously moving with the grain is now against - you are irritable, angry, frightened, uncontrollable.